SS Doric (1922): Cruise service and fate

-Following this collision, Doric had emergency repairs at Vigo, Spain.
-However, once she returned to England, her damage was determined to be a constructive total loss.
-She was sold in October 1935 for scrap to John Cashmore Ltd. for £35,000 and subsequently scrapped in November 1935 at Cashmores shipbreaker's yard in Newport, Monmouthshire.
+Following this collision, temporary repairs were carried out on Doric at Vigo, Spain.
+However, once she returned to England, her damage was determined to be a constructive total loss, and the ship was sold in October 1935 for scrap to John Cashmore Ltd. for £35,000.
+She was subsequently scrapped in November 1935 at Cashmores shipbreaker's yard in Newport, Monmouthshire.